Loading...

 MULTIFOCAL INTRAOCULAR LENS

-This type of IOL is designed to help the patient see at near, intermediate and distance.
-This lens is designed for the patient that no longer wants to wear glasses for distance and near vision.
+Multifocal IOLs are designed to help the patient see at near, intermediate and distance ranges, reducing or eliminating the need for glasses for both distance and near vision.

 TORIC INTRAOCULAR LENS

-This type of IOL is designed for patients with astigmatism in their corneas that is too great to correct with a limbal relaxing incision at the time of surgery.
-Patients have the option to use this type of lens for distance vision in both eyes, or a monovision treatment, and possibly reduce their dependence on glasses.
+Topic IOLs are perfect for patients with astigmatism that cannot be corrected with a limbal relaxing incision during surgery.
+These lenses can be used for distance vision in both eyes, or for a monovision treatment, potentially reducing their dependence on glasses.

 MONOFOCAL INTRAOCULAR LENS

+Monofocal IOLs provide clear vision at a single focal distance (either near or far).
 This type of IOL has been used for several decades, and is the most common of all the different types of intraocular lenses.
-Monofocals are for patients who want good distance vision and don’t mind putting glasses on to see up-close.
+While they can correct cataracts, patients will still need glasses for tasks requiring focus up-close.

 Offering the Best IOL Products

-Dr. Goosey and his staff at Houston Eye Associates offers an array of multifocal, toric, and a few monofocal IOL options.
-To determine which option is right for you, be sure to schedule a consultation with Dr. Goosey prior to surgery.
+Dr. Goosey and his staff at Houston Eye Associates offer a range of multifocal IOL brands, toric, and monofocal IOL options.
+To determine which lens is right for you, schedule a consultation with Dr. Goosey prior to surgery.

 Multifocal IOLs